LivingLegacyMedia/vowbound/chapter_09.md

 "The Supreme Voice sends his compliments," the guard said in a voice that wasn't quite his.
 "He's impressed that you managed to sever one of his threads.
 But he wants you to understand—you've only saved one.
 He has *thousands*.
 And every moment you spend trying to free them one by one is a moment he uses to create a thousand more."

 "Tell your master," Cassian said, trying to keep his voice steady, "that I'll free every single one if I have to.
-That's how this works.
 One person at a time.
-One trade at a time.
 Until there's nothing left of his battery."

 The guard smiled—not his smile, but Draven's smile on his face.
 "He thought you might say that.
 He also thought you might want to see what happens when you disrupt his carefully balanced system."

-The guard gestured, and two more Hollow dragged something into the tent.
-No—someone.
-A young woman, barely conscious, with fresh blood running from her nose and ears.
+The guard gestured, and two more Hollow dragged someone into the tent—a young woman, barely conscious, with fresh blood running from her nose and ears.
+They'd brought her from outside.
+From somewhere else in the camp.

 "When you severed the connection," the guard continued in Draven's voice, "the network compensated.
 The debt that young Torin was carrying—the cost of my recent trades—had to go somewhere.
-She was the nearest available vessel.
+The Law chose her.
 All that accumulated suffering, all that weight, transferred to her in an instant.
 She'll die within the hour.
 One saved.
 One killed.
 Perfect balance."

 Cassian felt his stomach drop.
 He'd saved Torin.
 But the cost wasn't his to pay—it had been transferred to an innocent.
 The Law had accepted the exchange, but not in the way he'd intended.